 This feature allows ISDN to deliver the Name information of the users to those who are involved in a call that is on a public or private network.
-For information on system programming of this feature see, BusName on page 429.
+For information about system programming for this feature see, BusName on page 453.